TN 180 (01-21)

 • FIs are required to make funds available at the opening of business on the payment date.
 Beneficiaries, recipients, or rep payees who use direct deposit with interest-bearing accounts can earn the most interest on their money because payments are in the account at the earliest possible time;

-• beneficiaries, recipients, or rep payees may save account fees if they bank with an FI that offers free services to direct deposit customers.
+• beneficiaries, recipients, or rep payees may avoid account fees if they bank with an FI that offers free services to direct deposit customers.

 4. Direct deposit is convenient because:

-• there is no need to make a special trip to a FI and wait in line to cash the check (especially in bad weather and during times of illness);
+• there is no need to make a special trip to an FI and wait in line to cash the check (especially in bad weather and during times of illness);

 • problems associated with checks lost in the mail are eliminated; and

-I. Frequently Asked Questions concerning the electronic payment requirement
+I. Frequently Asked Questions (FAQ's) concerning the electronic payment requirement

 Questions